The only plastic we need for travel.

 The pleasant surprise?
 With a little practice, the point choreography is totally doable by us mere mortals; and even better, international sign language has been incorporated into it, too!
 Fans, friends and family of fans, and non-fans from the hearing impaired community were touched upon discovering this.
 In the music video, you’ll see the group signing for the words “fun,” “dance, and “peace.”

 Seeing sign language gestures in such a big music video even brought a number of people to tears.
-If you stop and think about it, the hearing impaired community was actually affected by the pandemic in a way that not everyone can fully grasp: They lost the ability to lip-read.
+If you stop and think about it, the hearing impaired community was actually affected by the pandemic wayback 2020 in a way that not everyone can fully grasp: They lost the ability to lip-read.
 While the inclusion of sign language may not be much to some, it was more than enough to make a whole lot of people feel seen and included.

 Fans think of this song as a more cheerful, upbeat counterpart to BTS’ Life Goes On — a pandemic-inspired song from their self-produced album, Be.
-The Permission to Dance music video, which highlighted frontline workers, children, and senior citizens (some of those deeply affected by the pandemic), seemed very much like a message of hope and a reminder that there is indeed life after the pandemic.
+The Permission to Dance music video, which highlighted frontline workers, children, and senior citizens (some of those deeply affected by the pandemic last 2020), seemed very much like a message of hope and a reminder that there is indeed life after the pandemic, since it was released during one.

 All this being said, despite PTD’s cheerful vibe, the music video was still enough to move many to tears.
 I know it wasn’t just me who cried the moment everyone started removing their masks — it was a much-needed reminder that the day will surely and eventually come.